 - Have ready a buttered or sprayed 8-inch square pan lined with parchment paper.

-- Mix well with a spatula or wooden spoon until no dry parts remain.
+- Mix well with a silicon or rubber spatula or a wooden spoon until no dry parts remain.
 It might take a few minutes.
+The dough will be shiny and dark.

 - Put it in the prepared pan, covering it as even and as smooth as possible.
 You might aid yourself with the back of a spoon that is lightly dipped in water.